darkhelmet/verboselogging/posts/why-the-github-s-really-are-better-than-the-cvsdude-s.md

     projects can simply import their trac data (See above)

-There might have been more, but I sort of stopped caring since whining about it wasn’t going to solve anything.
+There might have been more, but I sort of stopped caring since whining about it wasn't going to solve anything.

 I made the argument for Github, but that was shot down for a number of
 reasons: